The role of Cloud Tiering in cost optimization

 Migrating on-premises cold data into the Cloud is often the first and most challenging step in cloud tiering.
 Cloud service providers are aware of this bottleneck and are developing user-friendly solutions to simplify an organization’s journey to the cloud.
 Let’s take Microsoft, for instance.
 The global giant has acquired the Azure File Migration Program – a partnership with Data Dynamics’ StorageX to help financial services enterprises migrate to the cloud at zero license cost!*.
 Learn how you can begin your cloud migration journey in only three steps with the Azure File Migration Program– zero cost migrations into Azure with Data Dynamics’ StorageX, sponsored by Microsoft.

 The next step, post-migration, is tiering your data.
 By enabling Azure File Sync’s Cloud Tiering feature, the Data Dynamics unified data management platform helps store only frequently accessed (hot) files on your local server.
 Files rarely accessed (cool) are separated into namespaces (file and folder structures) and file content.
 The namespace is local, while the content of the files is stored in the cloud at an Azure file share.
 Azure File Sync seamlessly retrieves the file data from the file share in Azure when a user opens a tiered file.
 At the onset, Cloud migration and Tiering in Microsoft Azure is now simple and comes at a zero license cost*.
 To know about how Data Dynamics can accelerate your journey to the cloud in an intelligent, secure, compliant, and cost-effective manner, contact us at email@example.com.
-You can also visit our website at Data Dynamics.
+You can also visit our website at Data Dynamics or click here to book a meeting.

 *Terms and Conditions apply